Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Secure Data Market

-While Eq.~\eqref{eq:if_loss} is theoretically sound, it is computationally intractable for Large Language Models (LLMs) where the parameter dimension \(d\) exceeds billions.
-The Hessian \(H_{\hat{\theta}}\) becomes a \(d \times d\) matrix, making storage and inversion impossible.
-To render this metric usable in a practical data market, we employ a gradient projection strategy inspired by recent advances in scalable influence estimation, such as LoGRA \citep{choe2024your} and TRAK \citep{park2023trak}.
+While Eq.~\eqref{eq:if_loss} is theoretically sound, it is computationally intractable for large models.
+For example, for an LLM with billions of parameters, the gradient vectors $\nabla_\theta \ell \bigl(z_{\mathrm{eval}};\hat{\theta}\bigr)$ have a size of billions.
+One cannot store billions of parameters' worth of gradients for every training example, and multiply these giant vectors.
+Second, even for smaller models, the Hessian \(H_{\hat{\theta}}\) becomes a $d \times d$ matrix, making storage and inversion impractical.
+To render this metric usable in a practical data market, we employ a gradient projection strategy inspired by recent advances in scalable influence estimation, such as TRAK \citep{park2023trak} and LoGra \citep{choe2024your}.
+Detailed implementation of the memory- and compute-efficient gradient projection algorithm for computing influence functions is provided in Appendix~\ref{app:scalable}.

-We introduce a projection operator \(P: \mathbb{R}^d \to \mathbb{R}^k\) (where \(k \ll d\)) that maps high-dimensional gradients into a low-dimensional subspace that preserves the principal directions of the model's curvature.
-By computing influence within this compressed subspace, we reduce the computational complexity from \(O(d^3)\) to \(O(k^3)\), making it feasible to compute and encrypt.
-We formally define the projected gradients as \(\tilde{g}(z) = P \nabla_\theta \ell(z)\) and the projected Hessian as \(\tilde{H} = P H_{\hat{\theta}} P^\top\).
-The details of the projection construction which utilizes Low-Rank Adaptation (LoRA) structures and Kronecker-Factored Approximate Curvature (K-FAC) initialization are detailed in Appendix~\ref{app:scalable}.